 Included in this guide:

-- Video: Selecting Cellular Data Plans
+- Video: Selecting Cellular Data Plans (member only)

-- Recommended ‘Smart’ Combinations of Plans
+- Recommended ‘Smart’ Combinations of Plans (member only)

-- Other Bandwidth Tips
+- Other Bandwidth Tips (member only)

 This guide is focused on finding the best options for keeping a nomadic household online.
 We are only interested in data that can be shared with your laptops and other gadgets, not just consumed on a single phone or tablet.
 Data that is “unlimited” but throttled to super slow speeds isn’t particularly interesting for this comparison either.